National Committee for Quality Assurance

 *HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA).

-- Satisfaction Surveys — The Maryland Department of Health contracts with independent organizations to perform both member and provider satisfaction surveys for each Managed Care Organization.
+- Satisfaction Surveys — The Maryland Department of Health contracts with independent organizations to perform both Member Satisfaction Surveys and Provider Satisfaction Surveys for each Managed Care Organization.

 - Systems Review Audit — To ensure that the services provided to our members meet established regulations, the Maryland Department of Health contracts with the Delmarva Foundation for Medical Care Inc (Delmarva) as an outside quality review agency to perform a Systems Performance Review.
 The purpose of the Systems Performance Review is to provide an annual assessment of the structure, process, and outcome of each Managed Care Organization's internal quality improvement program.
 Delmarva visits each Managed Care Organization every year to review the following standards: Quality Improvement, Accountability to the Governing Body, Oversight of Delegated Entities, Credentialing and Recredentialing, Enrollee Rights, Availability and Accessibility, Utilization Review, Continuity of Care, Health Education, Outreach, Fraud and Abuse.